CatoRaymond-FS/CivVerse/The Knight - Character Profile.md

 Phase	Key Events

 Pilgrimage:	Sent to investigate whispers of heresy far from the citadel.
 Discovers the forbidden prophecy.
-Encounter	Finds an unauthorized off-world ship in the woods.
+Encounter:	Finds an unauthorized off-world ship in the woods.
 Meets a young R.C.
 Faye — and hears his poem.
-Turning Point	Witnesses Vere arrive and lead R.C. away.
+Turning Point:	Witnesses Vere arrive and lead R.C. away.
 Watches silently.
 Begins to question everything.
-Rebellion	Chooses not to report the encounter.
+Rebellion: Chooses not to report the encounter.
 Instead, sets out to learn the truth of the prophecy himself.
-Final Trial	Faces the Silent Oath, a remnant of what he was supposed to become.
+Final Trial: Faces the Silent Oath, a remnant of what he was supposed to become.
 His final decision: obey or break the vow.